The work you do matters

 Colossians 3:23-24 (NIV) says:

-Excellence isn’t about perfection — it’s about being faithful, intentional, and committed to honoring God with what’s in your hands.
+Excellence isn’t about perfection but about being faithful, intentional, and committed to honoring God with what’s in your hands.

 Next